stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

 had entered, but I kept the latter in mind by sighting very carefully past the body to a particular tree on the horizon as I stood just within the entrance.

-  There was nothing in this room to distinguish it&mdash;merely the floor of thin mud which was everywhere present.
+  There was nothing in this room to distinguish it--merely the floor of thin mud which was everywhere present.
 Wondering whether this part of the building had any roof, I repeated my experiment with an upward-flung handful of mud, and found at once that no covering existed.
 If there had ever been one, it must have fallen long ago, for not a trace of debris or scattered